 Note: The reCAPTCHA checkbox will only be shown to users who log out.
 To preview reCAPTCHA, you’ll need to log out of WordPress or open your website in your browser’s privacy window.

 We hope this tutorial helps you learn how to add reCAPTCHA to your website’s WordPress comment form.

-You can also learn how to slow down the loading of comments in WordPress to improve your page load time or check out our list of must-have plugins to enhance your site.
+You can also learn how to slow down the loading of comments in WordPress to improve your page load time or check out our must-have plugins to enhance your site.